Fractalkine antagonsists in clinical and late preclinical stage.

 Projects in pre-clinical phase

-• ROR inhibitors for the treatment of cancer.
-Inhibitors of ROR re-program cancer cells to destroy themselves.
-ROR inhibitors in the laboratory have been shown to work on cells from both solid tumors and blood cancer (leukemia and lymphoma).
+• Kancera’s ROR inhibitors are being developed for the treatment of cancer.
+Inhibitors of ROR reprogram cancer cells so that they destroy themselves.
+In preclinical disease models, ROR inhibitors have been shown to work on cells from both solid tumors and blood cancers (leukemia and lymphoma).
+The ROR project is mainly financed through academic collaborations in which the external party bears its own costs.